saucekode/bitstackcode/src/project-bash-task-one-writing-your-first-hello-world-script-1.md

 ---
 In the past three weeks, I have been learning about bash scripting, and with every new knowledge, practice is important, so the knowledge sticks.

-Today, I'll be starting the **Project Bash** series where I will be working on tasks on Bash programming and documenting my approach, errors, and the fixes.
+Today, I'll be starting the **Project Bash** note series where I will be working on tasks on Bash programming and documenting my approach, errors, and the fixes.
 Every script can be found on this [repository.](https://github.com/saucekode/shell-script.git)

 For task one, I'll be working on something simple.
 It's a bash script that prints “Hello, World!” to the console.